pleabargain/Simple-Python-Chatbot/README.md

 # Simple-Python-Chatbot

 # TODO
+* center the UI in the screen
+* I've received some index out of range errors.
+Need to set up error catching.
 * clean up the UI
-* pop responses so that they don't get used twice in the same session
+* pop responses so that users don't necessarily see same response twice in the same session
 * call function from intent
 * load images, webpages, etc. from intent
 * bind chat bot to telegram or similar